DigitalPublishingToolkit/TOD29GOODDATA/md/20chapter14.md

 for keywords makes the task of investigating the discursive evolution in internet governance processes more manageable.
-However, the toolkit brings up some concerns because it facilitates research techniques in the realm of 'big data' analysis---a set of techniques which the DATACTIVE project investigates with a critical eye.
+However, the toolkit brings up some concerns because it facilitates research techniques in the realm of 'big data' analysis - a set of techniques which the DATACTIVE project investigates with a critical eye.
 Partaking in the development and use of this tool presents an interesting opportunity for us to reflect on our research ethics, the 'why' of our research, and our connection with the issues at stake.

-Take for example the distinct understandings and expectations of privacy in different community-contexts---a question which is relevant to most data-activist research projects given their reliance on publicly available data.
-During DATACTIVE's internal discussions we have raised concerns about the expectations of privacy that can be found in different online contexts, and asked how these expectations are affected when the data can be more easily collected and analyzed by third parties---as *BigBang* makes possible.
-ICANN is a community which conducts much of its work 'in the open'---a fundamental requisite of its multi-stakeholder nature.
+Take for example the distinct understandings and expectations of privacy in different community-contexts - a question which is relevant to most data-activist research projects given their reliance on publicly available data.
+During DATACTIVE's internal discussions we have raised concerns about the expectations of privacy that can be found in different online contexts, and asked how these expectations are affected when the data can be more easily collected and analyzed by third parties - as *BigBang* makes possible.
+ICANN is a community which conducts much of its work 'in the open' - a fundamental requisite of its multi-stakeholder nature.
 Because of the open nature of the data the organization produces, DATACTIVE felt it was ethically sound to use it after producing a list of conditions guiding its acceptable use.
 These